 Close the pop-up window.
 Skip past the commercials when watching the show that you recorded yesterday.
 Check your Facebook messages when the game cuts to an ad break.

 We don’t care about marketing because most marketing doesn’t care about us.
-Most marketing is about how great the company that’s trying to push their message thinks that they are.
+Most marketing – especially small business marketing – comes from the basic postion of how great the company that’s trying to push their message thinks that they are.

 Even if you get their attention, the people who are listening to you resent you for interrupting them.
 I don’t care if the person on the end of that telemarketing call wants to sell me a goose that lays golden eggs for $10.
 The very fact that I’ve had to stop what I was doing to answer the phone, only to then realize that it’s someone peddling something, means that I’m NEVER going to buy whatever it is that they’re selling.